k2bd/flux-migrations/README.md

     """
 ```

-A migration that was created when only v1 was available:
+A migration that was created when only v1 of our helper was available:

 ```python
 # -- 20200202_001_some-old-migration.py